-Adjustment of Tuition for Changing Program of Study: If a student changes her program and the tuition called for is lower than the amount she has already paid, she will be credited the excess only if the change in her program is made by the last day of program filing in each term (i.e. the second Friday of the semester).
+Suppose a student changes her registration and the tuition called for is lower than the amount she has already paid.
+In that case, she will be credited the excess only if the change in her registration is made by the registration deadline (the second Friday of the full 14-week semester).
 If the student’s new registration calls for higher tuition, the student is responsible for paying the additional charges promptly.

 An applicant for admission must pay a $500 non-refundable deposit upon acceptance of the offer of admission to Barnard College.

-For students and parents desiring to pay education costs in monthly payments, a semester payment plan is available from Tuition Management Systems (TMS).
-Information may be obtained directly from TMS at (888) 251-3597 or barnard.afford.com.
-The College requires you to make your first payment including a signed TMS promissory note to TMS to complete the payment plan enrollment process.
+For students and parents desiring to pay education costs in monthly payments, a semester payment plan is available from Nelnet Campus Commerce.
+Information may be obtained directly from Nelnet at (888) 251-3597.
+The College requires you to make your first payment, including a signed Nelnet electronic promissory note to Nelnet, to complete the payment plan enrollment process.

 Progressive late payment fees begin at $75 and increases every week.
 You may view our late fee schedule here.
 There is no grace period.
-To avoid a late payment fee, a hold on registration, long lines at registration, & busy phones, the Bursar Worksheet & payment should be received by BURSAR by the deadline.
+To avoid a late payment fee, a hold on registration/housing/dining, long lines, & busy telephones, the Bursar Worksheet & payment should be received by BURSAR before the semester payment deadline.